daisy/pipeline/modules/braille/liblouis-utils/src/main/README.md

   - `handle-non-standard-hyphenation`: Specifies how non-standard hyphenation is handled in pre-translation mode.
 Can be `ignore`, `defer` or `fail`.
+  - `dots-for-undefined-char`: The fixed dot pattern to insert for unknown characters.
+Must be a Unicode braille string.

   Other features are passed on to [`lou_findTable`](http://liblouis.org/documentation/liblouis.html#lou_005ffindTable).
 All